16 Aug 2022

-Are you entering into a business cooperation agreement with others?
-If so, have you thought about what type of cooperative agreement you should have (joint venture or partnership)?
+Are you looking to enter into a business cooperation agreement with others?
+If so, have you thought about what kind of cooperative agreement you want to have (joint venture or partnership)?
 Whilst the terms joint venture and partnership seem somewhat similar, they are not interchangeable and cannot be conflated.
 Below are some guidelines and templates which will help you distinguish between a joint venture and a partnership, and help you choose which legal structure to use.

-They are both commercial arrangements between two or more parties to cooperate in a business venture to share resources, risks and rewards.
+Both joint ventures and partnerships are commercial arrangements between two or more parties who seek to cooperate in a business venture to share resources, risks, and rewards.

-Joint Ventures come in all shapes and sizes, which can be set up via a separate corporate entity or just by a simple contract.
+Joint Ventures come in all shapes and sizes and can be set up via a separate corporate entity or by entering a simple contract.

-Partnerships are a type of Joint Ventures set up by contract.
-It is not a separate entity and such formal arrangement is recognised by law (except for limited liability partnership, see below).
+Partnerships are a kind of joint venture set up by contract.
+It is not a separate entity and is formally recognized by the law (except for limited liability partnership, see below).

-Whilst partnerships may be regarded as a subset of joint ventures, the main differences are:
+While partnerships may be regarded as a subset of joint ventures, there are still some important differences:

-A Joint Venture is a cooperation agreement between multiple parties to pool their resources (capital, intellectual property, other assets and capabilities) and share ownership, governance, returns and risks of such business venture.
+A Joint Venture is a cooperation agreement between multiple parties who wish to pool their resources (capital, intellectual property, other assets, and capabilities) and share ownership, governance, returns and risks of such a business venture.

-Joint Ventures can be categorised into a few forms, with the most common ones are:
+Joint Ventures can be categorized into a few forms, with the most common ones being:

-A Corporate / Equity Joint Venture is the most common form for a Joint Venture to carry on an ongoing basis.
-An equity joint venture is an agreement between the parties to enter into a business together by contributing equity into a corporation.
-The equity joint venture is a separate legal entity and is usually incorporated as a limited liability company to shields its shareholders from liability.
+A Corporate / Equity Joint Venture is the most common form of a joint venture that is carried out on an ongoing basis.
+An equity joint venture is an agreement between the parties to enter a business together by contributing equity to a corporation.
+The equity joint venture is a separate legal entity and is usually incorporated as a limited liability company to shield its shareholders from liability.

 The most common form is a company limited by shares.
 It is usually a private company, or its equivalent in the relevant jurisdiction unless a subsequent public offering of shares is contemplated.